Celebrating the Summer Solstice: light, abundance & gratitude

 • In what areas of your life have you experienced growth and abundance recently?
 How can you nurture and celebrate these aspects?

-• The summer solstice is traditionally seen as a time of celebration and joy.
+• This season is traditionally seen as a time of celebration and joy.
 Reflect on the things that bring you joy and ignite your passion.

 In what ways do you dim your light or hide your true self?